Expensify/App/docs/articles/expensify-classic/insights-and-custom-reporting/Fringe-Benefits.md

 # How to set up Fringe Benefit Tax

 ## Add Attendee Count Tags
-First, you’ll need to add these exact two tags to your Workspace:
+First, you’ll need to add these two tags to your Workspace:
 1) Number of Internal Attendees
 2) Number of External Attendees